Pottery is one of the most common and durable artifacts on archaeological sites throughout the world.

 Comparative “library” of pottery and clay sample thin sections, generated primarily from characterization studies conducted at the CTL.

 The Florida Museum Ceramic Technology Laboratory was established in 1977 under the direction of Dr. Prudence Rice, then UF professor of Anthropology (now Distinguished Professor Emerita at SIU, Carbondale, IL).
 From 1979 to 2017, the lab was overseen by Ann Cordell, who also conducted most of the research projects undertaken by the lab.
 Ann retired in 2017, but continues to pursue ceramics research in the CTL as Courtesy Research Scientist.
+Following Ann’s retirement, Dr. Lindsay Bloch took over the CTL from 2017-2022 and oversaw research projects expanding our coverage in the Caribbean and involving UF students in experimentation with new technologies in ceramics analysis.

-To generate precise data to address research questions regarding chronology, provenance or manufacturing origins, processes of production, patterns of vessel use, culture change, and the development of sociopolitical and economic complexity in prehistoric Florida, the Southeastern US, and the Caribbean Basin.
+To generate precise data to address research questions regarding chronology, provenance or manufacturing origins, processes of production, patterns of vessel use, culture change, and the development of sociopolitical and economic complexity in pre-Columbian Florida, the Southeastern US, and the Caribbean Basin.